Amateur Radio License Preparation & Examination Course

-VECTOR Training prepares students for the Innovation, Science and Economic Development Canada (ISEDC, formerly known as Industry Canada) Amateur Radio Operator Certificate of proficiency examination, commonly referred to as an Amateur Radio license.
+VECTOR Training prepares students for the Innovation, Science and Economic Development Canada (ISEDC, formerly known as Industry Canada) Amateur Radio Operator Certificate of Proficiency - Basic Qualification - examination.
+The Certificate of Proficiency is commonly referred to as an Amateur Radio license.

 Held three times a year, this popular course fills up quickly.
+Our winter and spring sessions have been sold out and are complete or underway.
+Our next session will be held in September 2018.
 To avoid disappointment please register your interest today by email to our training coordinator.

-Our students enjoy a high rate of success - enrol with confidence regardless of your current level of radio, electronics or regulatory knowledge.
+Our students enjoy a high rate of success - enroll with confidence regardless of your current level of radio, electronics or regulatory knowledge.

 Students receive a copy of VECTOR’s proven and continually updated Amateur Radio Basic Qualification course manual and our enthusiastic instructors will help you work through the material and ISEDC requirements.